 This is one of the better styli so you won’t need to worry about damaging your vinyls.

 This record player comes with two 3″ 8ohm 5W built-in stereo speakers.
 With all-in-one record players the size and position of the speakers are an important feature to consider.

 The bigger the speaker the more sound.
 Speakers to the rear are less than ideal since the sound is indirect, especially noticeable with high and midrange frequencies.
 The Nomad comes with speakers positioned on the sides which is a much better option.

 There is also a headphone jack and RCA jacks so you have the option of connecting it to external speakers that will provide even better sound.

 The record player also comes factory fitted with a built-in preamp so it’s literally plug and play.
 You don’t need to add external speakers but it is a good upgrade.

-Considering what extras a record player has is important if your looking for the best quality at an affordable price.
+Considering what extras a record player has is important if you’re looking for the best quality at an affordable price.

 That being said, in the case of a self contained unit you really don’t want to go with something that has useless extras like an AM/FM radio or a CD player.